To access Nanaimo BC's best diving, dive charter is the way to go.

-There are also fun "shore dives" available through either Sundown Diving, Dive Outfitters, or SOS Scuba, posted nearly every week that anyone with certification can attend, and are led by a Dive Master.
+There are also fun "shore dives" available through either Sundown Diving or Dive Outfitters, posted on "Facebook" nearly every week that anyone with certification can attend, and are led by a Dive Master.

 Nanaimo has some awesome wreck diving available like the 2 artificial reefs alongside Snake Island just a short boat ride from Departure Bay.

 The HMCS Saskatchewan and HMCS Cape Breton are both retired war ships from the Second World War that have been sunk by the Artificial Reef Society of BC.

 Over the years they have become world renowned first class dive sites.

 On the opposite side of Snake Island itself, there is also a great wall dive that is every bit as good a dive as either of the wrecks.

 Also not far away is Clark Rock which is an excellent dive if you are not an advanced level diver.
 This is truly an awesome dive as long as you are not hung up on it not being especially deep (about 70ft max).

 (Note:You may need "Boat Diving Certification" if using a Charter)